My Naval Specialist rating was Logistical Specialist(LS) and I am a veteran of both Gulf Wars.

 My final unit rotation before retirement was to a Naval Reserve Fleet Hospital unit.
 My duties with this unit were mostly enlisted mentoring and administrative.
 This unit was undergoing reorganization and relocation to new facilities, which were not yet completed when I retired.

 I was raise to believe that citizenship comes not only with rights, but also responsibilities.
-For me one of those responsibilities has always been a duty to repay or debt for all that this country has provided me; the opportunities, the quality of life, the freedoms.
+For me one of those responsibilities has always been a duty to repay the debt for all that this country has provided me; the opportunities, the quality of life, the freedoms.
 The philosophy of service before self has always rung true for me.